Analysis of Apportionment Sensitivity to Population Miscounts

 As it turns out, when there are only 435 Representatives, a similar pattern is repeated across all the states: Relatively small changes in a state’s population usually produce a disproportionately large or small change in its representation, as shown in Appendix 4 and illustrated in the chart below.

 In the chart below, the percentage change in each state’s total population is indicated with a small scarlet diamond (◆).
 And relative to the 435-Representative scenario, the resulting percentage changes in the states’ delegation sizes are indicated by the dark gray bars.
-Note that a total of six states would have either gained or lost a Representative as a result of these population adjustments (i.e., Colorado, Florida, Minnesota, Rhode Island, Tennessee, and Texas).
+Note that a total of six states would have either gained or lost a Representative as a result of these population adjustments.
+Specifically, three Representatives that should have been apportioned to Florida, Tennessee and Texas were instead allotted to Colorado, Minnesota and Rhode Island.

 This analysis makes apparent the seemingly capricious outcomes that result from apportioning only 435 Representatives.
 For example, reducing Rhode Island’s population by 4.6% reduces its representation by 50%!
 That’s a 11x ratio of representation Δ to population Δ. And increasing Tennessee’s population by 4.9% increases its representation by 11%.
 That’s a 2.3x ratio of representation Δ to population Δ. And though Arkansas and Hawaii had even larger population adjustments (+5.16% and -6.16%, respectively), that would not have changed either state’s delegation size!
 If that doesn’t seem equitable, it’s because it isn’t.